jrop/perplex/README.md

 ### lexer.source(string)

-Initializes the lexer to operate on the given string
+Initializes the lexer to operate on the given string.
+If this method is called with no arguments, it returns the source string that the lexer is operating on.

 ### lexer.peek()